MicrosoftDocs/Devices-docs/surface/considerations-for-surface-and-system-center-configuration-manager.md

 ### Surface Ethernet Driver

-Since 2016, the driver for the Surface Ethernet adapter has been included by default in Windows and requires no additional IT configuration.
-Starting with its inclusion in Windows 10, the driver is no longer available for download from the Microsoft Download Center.
-(If you need to deploy earlier versions of Windows 10 Pro, you can download the latest driver from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=surface%20ethernet%20drivers)).
+Since 2016, the driver for the Surface Ethernet adapter has been included by default in Windows and requires no another IT configuration.
+The driver is no longer available for download from the Microsoft Download Center.
+If you need to deploy earlier versions of Windows 10 Pro, you can download the latest driver from the [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=surface%20ethernet%20drivers).

 ## Deploy Surface app with Configuration Manager